tkoseoglu/watg-angular-richtext/README.md

 The configuration setting for the control.
 See below for me details/examples

 #### reset-count
 An array that is being "watched".
-If changes, the control will "reset" (There is absolutely a better way of doing this. which I will develop in the next weeks/months)
+If changed the control will "reset" (There is absolutely a better way of doing this. which I will develop in the next weeks/months)